bebaps/parcel-blank/README.md

-# parcel-blank
+# Parcel - Blank Starter

-A blank starting point for creating a static site using Parcel.js.
+A blank starting point for creating a static site using [Parcel](https://parceljs.org).